-Available for purchase here.
-Price ranges from $135 to $155, depending on wood type and/or figure.
+Available for purchase at the link below.
+Price range is $149 to $159, depending on wood type and/or figure.
 For those who wish to make their own, a plan kit, including full size plans, construction notes, photos, and a ready to use blade can be purchased here.

 These planes are usually available in various woods.
 They are new tools, used only for the tuning process, and are sharp and ready to go.
 A user guide is included, telling about the purpose of the plane, and tips for using and care.